Ai in Social Media has become a hot topic in the last few months thanks to recent Netflix documentary, The Social Dilemma.

 At the same time, they have to be careful blocking harmful content that could bother users.

-In both cases, AI is implemented in the company to help.
+Both cases have AI implemented in the company to help.

 With very little research online it’s easy to find a variety of offensive and inappropriate behavior on Tinder.
 For example Tinder Nightmares account.